robinrendle/robinrendle.com/src/pages/notes/md-nichrome.md

 Double gah!
 Look at that footer.

-Of course I hit Inspect Element and scrolled around a bit, noticing that—_huh_—isn’t it neat that today you can see the design tokens of modern websites like this:
+Of course I hit Inspect Element and scrolled around a bit, noticing that—_huh_—isn’t it neat that today you can see the design tokens of modern websites like this?

 ```css
 :root {